JFR-C/AWS-Cloud-Security-Assessment/README.md

   - 4. Store and use secrets securely.
     - Where you cannot use temporary credentials, like tokens from AWS Security Token Service, store your secrets like database passwords using AWS Secrets Manager which handles encryption, rotation, and access control.

+- Role Management
+  - 1. Apply least‑privilege permissions and use IAM roles instead of long‑lived IAM users
+    - Grant only the minimum permissions required for each role and rely on temporary credentials through IAM roles to eliminate static access keys.
+  - 2. Enforce strong separation of duties with role‑based access control (RBAC)
+    - Create distinct roles for administration, deployment, monitoring, and automation so no single role has excessive or overlapping privileges.
+  - 3. Use IAM Access Analyzer and IAM policy validation to detect overly permissive roles
+    - Continuously analyze trust policies and permissions to identify roles that allow unintended external access or wildcard permissions.
+  - 4. Enable role session tagging and logging for traceability and accountability
+    - Use CloudTrail and session tags to track who assumed which role, when, and for what purpose, strengthening auditability and incident response.
+  - 5. Manage the usage and risks of assumed roles by restricting who can assume them and monitoring cross‑account trust relationships
+    - Overly broad trust policies or permissive 'sts:AssumeRole' permissions can allow unintended access paths, privilege escalation, or unauthorized lateral movement across accounts.
+Regularly review trust policies, enforce MFA‑protected role assumption, and monitor CloudTrail for unusual or high‑risk role‑assumption patterns.

 - Infrastructure Protection
   - 1. Patch your operating system, applications, and code.
     - Use AWS Systems Manager Patch Manager to automate the patching process of all systems and code for which you are responsible, including your OS, applications, and code dependencies.